Role of Entrepreneurship in Economic Development

 (4) Reduces Concentration of Economic Power:

 Economic power is the natural outcome of industrial and business activity.
-Industrial development normally lead to concentration of economic power in the hands of a few individuals which results in the growth of monopolies.
+Industrial development normally leads to a concentration of economic power in the hands of a few individuals which results in the growth of monopolies.
 In order to redress this problem a large number of entrepreneurs need to be developed, which will help reduce the concentration of economic power amongst the population.

 (5) Wealth Creation and Distribution: